telerik/ajax-docs/controls/imagegallery/data-binding/server-side/binding-radimagegallery-to-a-static-collection-of-items.md

-**RadImageGallery** provides an option to bind to a static collection and manually define your gallery items by specifyingeach one individually in the **RadImageGallery.Items** collection.
+**RadImageGallery** provides an option to bind to a static collection and manually define your gallery items by specifying each one individually in the **RadImageGallery.Items** collection.
 This type of binding is ideal when the informationthat you want to display is not stored in a database and you want to add it manually.Each item has properties that define the image and thumbnail URL, description, title, width and height.**Example 1** shows how to bind a **RadImageGallery** to a static collection of images.**Figure1** shows the result.

 **The output of this sample is represented in Figure 1.**
 ````ASPNET